The Stanley will offer virtual visits to K–12 classrooms in 2021–22.

 Teachers across Iowa can request a virtual visit with a curator of education through our online form.
-Additionally, curators are preparing videos about the Stanley School Programs Collection for K–12 teachers and students, which will be available here in the fall.
+Additionally, we have videos and teacher resources about the Stanley School Programs Collection for K–12 teachers and students available.

 For a decade, the Stanley's Education staff and docents have traversed the state of Iowa to bring exemplary works of art from our education collections into classrooms.
 The Stanley School Programs connected the museum with communities and schools of all sizes.
 School visits provided each student with a high impact, object-based learning experience that fostered critical thinking, empathy, and the appreciation of art.
 This one-of-a-kind program has reached nearly 85,000 students in 32 Iowa counties since it began in 2008.